flatiron/blacksmith/pages/content.md

 # Want to learn more?

-Check out the links on the left!
+The documentation for blacksmith is hosted as a blacksmith site.
+If you're reading this, all you have to do is click the links in the Table of Contents in the sidebar!

 #### Author: Nodejitsu Inc.